asadprodhan/phyloTree/README.md

 - Visualise the tree

-    - ‘yourAlignmentName.mrbayes.con.tre’ is the file that contains the tree with the ‘posterior probability’ supports
+    - ‘yourAlignmentName.mrbayes.con.tre’ is the file that contains the tree with the ‘posterior probability’ supports.
+You can visualise the tree using FigTree (http://tree.bio.ed.ac.uk/software/figtree/).

 <br />